shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 ## Future Tasks

-- Expand Test Data for more and better coverage
 - Add, Enable and Tets Tamil-Extended
+- Make sure of how Tamil Extended and Vedic Accents marks work together
 - Add other ancient scripts Besides Brahmi